noidea-game/noidea-game.github.io/README.md

 This webiste will help serve as a bulletin board, leader board, and management tool for the LARP game *Killer*.

 # Intended Functionality
-- Bulletin Board for updates and announcements.
+- Bulletin Board.
-- Leaderboard displaying all players, their status, and elimination counter.
+- Game leaderboard.
-- An FAQ along with the full game contract.
+- Rules and FAQ page.
 - A form to notify the game organizer(s) of an elimination.